jecode93/jecode93/README.md

 ## About Me

-I’m Jean Emmanuel CADET, a passionate and versatile Full-Stack Software Engineer with over 3 years of experience building scalable, robust web and mobile applications.
+I’m Jean Emmanuel CADET, a passionate Full-Stack Software Engineer with 4+ years of experience building scalable web and mobile applications.

-My expertise lies in Ruby on Rails and PostgreSQL, supported by solid skills in TypeScript, React.js, Next.js, and Node.js.
-I’m equally comfortable with relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases and have hands-on experience creating cross-platform apps with Flutter.
+My core expertise is in Ruby on Rails and PostgreSQL, with strong skills in TypeScript, React.js, and Next.js.
+I’m comfortable with both relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, and have hands-on experience creating cross-platform apps with Flutter.

-For 13 years, I worked in a media company, including 5 years in leadership roles (Assistant Technical Director and technical Director).
-In these roles, I spearheaded the development of a successful streaming platform used by millions worldwide.
-I led teams, managed infrastructure, and collaborated across departments to deliver scalable, reliable, and user-centered solutions.
+Before transitioning fully into software, I spent 13 years in the media industry — including 5 years as a Technical Director — where I led teams, built a streaming platform used by millions, and managed large-scale infrastructure projects.

-I love solving real-world problems through code and enjoy collaborating on projects that push innovation.
-Whether you’re building from scratch or scaling an existing product, I’m open to contract work, full-time opportunities, or collaborative projects.
+I enjoy solving real-world problems through code and collaborating on projects that push innovation.
+Whether you’re starting from scratch or scaling an existing product, I can help you deliver reliable, user-centered solutions.

-💼 Let’s connect if you need a tech partner who is adaptable, emotionally intelligent, and passionate about building meaningful software.
+💼 Let’s connect if you need a tech partner who is adaptable, innovative, and committed to building meaningful software.

 🌐 **Portfolio:** [jeanemmanuelcadet.com](https://jeanemmanuelcadet.com)</br>
 ✍️ **Blog:** [codecurious.dev](https://codecurious.dev)</br>